Murphy316/mdfile/docs/Solution Readme.md

 4. [Jest](https://jestjs.io/) and [Enzyme](https://github.com/airbnb/enzyme), testing utilities for JavaScript and React applications.

-5. [ESLint](https://eslint.org/), a linter tool for pattern identification and reporting in JavaScript, which I used alongside the [Airbnb style guide](https://github.com/airbnb/javascript).
+5. [ESLint](https://eslint.org/), a linter tool for pattern identification and reporting in JavaScript, use alongside the [Airbnb style guide](https://github.com/airbnb/javascript).

 6. [MongoDB](https://www.mongodb.com/), a document database with the scalability and flexibility that you want with the querying and indexing that you need.